 Additional designations and general licences

 Since our last update, OFAC has published also other general licences which exempts acts that would otherwise be prohibited under Russia-related sanctions.
 The General Licenses are published on the Russian Harmful Activities Sanctions page.

 In addition, the US has placed further individuals and entities on the SDN (asset freezing) list with basis in its Russia-related sanctions regime.
 The consolidated US SDN list can be found here.

 After the adoption of the EU's 8th sanctions package in October (which is described in our update available here), the EU Commission has made several updates to its Russia related FAQs.
 The Commission has added answers on (among other things) the scope of the ban on the import of Russian oil and transactions with state-owned enterprises.
-A consolidated version of the FAQs is available here.

 Update regarding upcoming price cap exemption for Russian oil and oil products

 In respect of the G7 commitment to introduce a price cap exemption for the maritime transportation of Russian-origin oil and oil products to third countries (mentioned above and in our previous update), the EU Commission has recently informed, e.g. to Reuters on 18 November 2022, that the EU expects to have the necessary legislation ready in time for the introduction of a price cap on 5 December 2022.
 The exemption will allow for the maritime transport and related services of Russian-origin oil and oil products to third countries if the oil or petroleum products are purchased at or below a pre-established price cap, which will be included in Annex XXVIII to Russia-related Council Regulation (EU) 833/2014 when agreed upon by the G7.